Ariful-Islam-official/Python_With_Machine-Learning-2025/Day17/README.md

-# 📘 Class 17 – Linear & Logistic Regression
+# 📘 Class 17 – Logistic Regression

 In **Class 17**, we extended our study of regression by exploring **Logistic Regression**, one of the most important algorithms for **classification problems**.